 What steps is NERC recommending to protect system reliability and resilience?
 To protect fuel diversity and security?

 Join us for this ACC Coal Q&A webinar with Thomas Coleman.

-Register Today: http://www.eiseverywhere.com/365382
+Register Today: https://www.eiseverywhere.com/466017

 There is no charge for members of the American Coal Council, but pre-registration is required.

 Non-members may register for a fee of $50.

 The American Coal Council’s Coal Q&A Program provides a forum to address critical issues affecting the U.S. coal industry ~ including coal producers, consumers and transporters.
-Each program begins with a topic briefing by a leading industry analyst or representative, followed by Q&A session.
+Each program begins with a topic briefing by a leading industry analyst or representative, followed by a Q&A session.